yiwenren/SQA_Deliverable4/README.md

 For the assignment 4 of Software Quality Assurance

 ## 1. Summay
    VisualVM is a troubleshooting tool which provides detailed information about Java applications while they are running on the Java Virutal Machine.
-In order to find out the methods which cause the slow-running of the application, I used visualVM to determine which methods to refactor (see screesshots in part2).
+In order to find out the methods which consume CPU resources during the application operation, I used visualVM to determine which methods to refactor (see screesshots in part2).
 I used the “write” mode, then pressed “Run Continuous” button.
 It showed in visualVM that the MainPanel.convertToInt(), Cell.toString() and MainPanel.runContinuous() were the top 3 of the most CPU-intensive methods.
 So I decided to refactor them to help the application run faster and smoother.

 ### Refactored Method:
   (1)	MainPanel.convertToInt()</br>